A Brief History

 To be honest, this case makes this author sick to his stomach.
 The depravity of the 2 young murderers defies any notion of human decency.
 Can such mental depravity ever be “cured?”
 Or would the patient just be fooling the therapist in order to be let free?
 Sorry, but we vote cynically on this one.
 Anyone looking for leniency for these 2 monsters saying, “But they were just kids!” should perhaps look at the case from the side of the parents of the victim.
 Or not… as some folks would surely say.

-Questions for Students (and others): Do you believe 10 year old murderers found to be mentally competent should be locked up for life, or at least a very long time?
+Question for students (and subscribers): Do you believe 10 year old murderers found to be mentally competent should be locked up for life, or at least a very long time?
 Or do you think a 10 year old criminal, no matter how heinous the crime should be treated as either a mentally ill person or as a “juvenile” and either given therapy and released or released at age 18 or 21?
 Have you previously heard of this case?
 Have you heard of any other cases dealing with such young murderers that also tortured their victims?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!